davidseid/interviews/stories.md

 ### Greatest Strength
   - Ideas:
     - Communicator
-    - Curious
-    - Adaptable
-    - Quick learner and love learning new technologies
       - Thoughtful communicator who tends to work well with others, it sounds like a simple thing, but oddly it is a hard one to teach so I think I lucked out on that.
 Most other things are teachable.
       - It is beneficial across domains, in an engineering team it amplifies what you can learn.
+    - Curious
+      - I'm always looking around the corner, wanting to keep going, see what is next.
+That I think has made me a great learner and helped me to push beyond where other people might otherwise stop.
+But it is important to be aware of that too.
+You have to ship!
+    - Adaptable
+      - It isn't always comfortable, but it is a natural tendency of mine to go outside of my comfort zone.
+I grew up on the central coast, so I went to school in New York, I then moved to India and picked up Hindi and founded a school, I then moved to Osaka.
+Then I decided to switch careers and teach myself to code and become a software engineer.
+      - It has trained me to adapt to lots of different environments and find ways to be successful.
+      - Don't give up easily
+    - Patient and like to look at all sides of a problem
+      - I think this is a fundamental analytical skill
+      - I always try to consider a problem from all sides, hesitant to just go with my first idea, but rather a lot of creativity comes out of examining your second and third ideas.
+Pixar story.

 ### Greatest Weakness
   - Ask a lot of questions